-Each regular article must be accompanied by an Abstract not longer than 1 paragraph (\sim 3% of the paper).
+Each regular article must be accompanied by an abstract not longer than 1 paragraph (~3% of the paper).
 The abstract should state the objectives, findings, and conclusions of the paper.
 List 5 keywords, to be used in the subject index, that best represent the contents of the article.
 The paper should be divided as follows: Abstract, Key Words, Introduction, Materials and Methods, Results, Discussion, Acknowledgments, and References Cited.
-Footnotes should be kept to a minimum and should be typed as endnotes on a separate page.
+Footnotes should be kept to a minimum, be numbered continuously throughout the manuscript and be typed as endnotes on a separate page.